bamless/event_horizon/README.md

     yield server.listen(handleClient)
 end

 // This is the entry point for asynchronous code.
-It takes in a promise, and it runs the event loop
+It runs the event loop untill all aynschronous
-// Until all of the promises spawned by async code are either resolved or rejected. evh.run(main())
+// operations are completed.
+If a promise is passed to it it will attach error handlers to gracefully
+// handle any errors in case of the promise being rejected evh.run(main())
 ```